EvyLynne/Find-Duplicates-T-SQL/README.md

 # Find-Duplicates
-This repo stores artifacts for different ways to find duplicates
+This repo stores artifacts for different ways to find duplicates using T-SQL